Jidaigeki: Governments

 The machi bugyō oversaw the police and fire departments.
 The police, or machikata, included the high-ranking yoriki and the dōshin below them; both were samurai.
 In jidaigeki, they often have full-time patrolmen, okappiki and shitappiki, who were commoners.
 (Historically, such people were irregulars and were called to service only when necessary.)
 Zenigata Heiji is an okappiki.
 The police lived in barracks at Hatchōbori in Edo.
 They manned ban'ya, the watch-houses, throughout the metropolis.
 The jitte was the symbol of the police, from yoriki to shitappiki.

 A separate police force handled matters involving samurai.
 The ōmetsuke were high-ranking officials in the shogunate; the metsuke and kachi-metsuke, lower-ranking police who could detain samurai.
 Yet another police force investigated arson-robberies, while Shinto shrines and Buddhist temples fell under the control of another authority.
-The feudal nature of Japan made these matters delicate, and jurisdictional disputes are common in jidaigeki.
+The feudal nature of Japan made these matters delicate, and jurisdictional disputes were common in jidaigeki.

 Edo had three fire departments.
 The daimyō-bikeshi were in the service of designated daimyōs; the jōbikeshi reported to the shogunate; while the machi-bikeshi, beginning under Yoshimune, were commoners under the administration of the machi-bugyō.
 Thus, even the fire companies have turf wars in the jidaigeki.